-It is important that these conditions are met during your expedition as they are essentially the criteria that you will be marked by.
-Remember the assessor can only take snap shots of your performance.
+REMEMBER it is important that you meet the 20 conditions during your expedition as they are essentially the criteria that you will be marked by.
+The assessor can only take snap shots of your performance.
 You need to look engaged and do your fair share throughout the expedition.